jaceiverson/aoc-2021/README.md

 > Remember that it is always best practice to use a virtual environment.

+## TEMPLATE FILE

+You will need to have a template file named `TEAMPLATE_FILE.py` in the root of your project for this to work.
+I have provided an example of one here.
+The script for `newday` will use that template to create your file for the given day.
+You can change the template however you'd like, and the script will replace all instances of `{year}` and `{day}` with the current year and day combination provided to the script (see defaults and flags below).

 # Session id cookie

 You will need to have your session id saved as an environment variable.
 In this project I use dotenv; this allows me to store these variables in a .env file, and access them in my code after using the `load_dotenv()` function.